Change: love it or hate it, you can’t avoid it

 - Bachelor’s degree in Sociology (this is important, because I believe change involves navigating the outer world and the inner world)

-- Master’s degree in Transpersonal Psychology (as mentioned above)
+- Master’s degree in Transpersonal Psychology (as mentioned previously)

 - Robbins – Madanes Strategic Intervention Coach Certification (yes, the Tony Robbins)